Expectation propagation as a way of life: A framework for Bayesian inference on partitioned data: Message passing framework for partitioned data

+The factorized nature of the EP algorithm defined in Section~\ref{sec:ep} makes it a suitable tool for partitioned data.
+Assuming the likelihood factorizes over the partitions, the likelihood of each part can be assigned to its own site:

+where each term $p(y_k | \theta)$ with respective data partition $y_k=[y_{k,1}, y_{k,2}, \dots,y_{k,n_k}]$ is approximated with site approximation $g_k(\theta)$.
+The algorithm can be run in a distributed setting consisting of a central node and site nodes.
+The schema is illustrated in Figure~\ref{fig_partitioned_schema}.
+The central node stores the current global approximation $g(\theta)$ and controls the messaging for the sites, while each site node stores the corresponding partition of the data $y_k$ and the current site approximation $g_k(\theta)$.
+The central node initiates the updates by sending the natural parameters of the current global approximation $g(\theta)$ to the sites.
+Given this information, the sites update the respective site approximations $g_k(\theta)$ and send back the change in the natural parameters of the site distribution:

+This enables model parallelism---in that each site node can work independently to infer its assigned part of the model---and data parallelism---in that each site node only needs to store its assigned data partition~\citep{dean2012large}.
+We present the algorithm in more detail in Appendix~\ref{appendix_parallelep}.

+In a conventional EP setting, the likelihood is factorized pointwise so that each site corresponds to one data point.
+This is motivated by the simplicity of the resulting site updates, which can often be carried out analytically.
+By assigning multiple data points to one site, the updates become more difficult and time consuming.
+However, updating such a site also provides more information to the global approximation and the algorithm may converge in fewer iterations.
+In addition, the resulting approximation error should be smaller as the number of sites decreases.

+In EP, as mentioned in Section~\ref{sec:ep}, approximating the tilted distribution in step~\ref{alg:tilted_approx} of the general message passing algorithm is carried out by moment matching.
+This makes EP particularly useful in the context of partitioned data: intractable site updates can be conveniently inferred by estimating the tilted distribution moments, for example using MCMC.
+Other message passing algorithms, where some other method for tilted distribution approximation is used, can also be applied in such a context.
+These are discussed in more detail in Section~\ref{approximation}.

-Figure \ref{separation} illustrates the construction of the tilted distribution $g_{\backslash k}(\theta)$ (step 3b of the algorithm) and demonstrates the critically important regularization attained by using the cavity distribution $g_{-k}(\theta)$ as a prior: because the cavity distribution carries information about the posterior inference from all other $K-1$ data pieces, any computation done to approximate the tilted distribution (step 3c) will focus on areas of greater posterior mass.
+In divide-and-conquer algorithms, each partition of the data is processed separately and the results are combined together in a single pass.
+This behavior resembles the first iteration of the EP algorithm.
+In EP however, the global approximation is further optimized by iteratively updating the sites with shared information from the other sites.
+In contrast to divide-and-conquer algorithms, each step of an EP algorithm combines the likelihood of one partition with the cavity distribution representing the rest of the available information across the other $K-1$ pieces (and the prior).
+This extra information can be used to concentrate the computational power economically in the areas of interest.
+Figure \ref{sketch} illustrates this advantage with a conceptual example, showing how the inference for each site factor $f_k(\theta)$ can be concentrated in a region where all site factors overlap.
+Figure \ref{separation} illustrates the construction of the tilted distribution $g_{\backslash k}(\theta)$ and demonstrates the critically important regularization attained by using the cavity distribution $g_{-k}(\theta)$ as a prior; because the cavity distribution carries information about the posterior inference from all other $K-1$ data pieces, any computation done to approximate the tilted distribution (step~\ref{alg:tilted_approx} in the message passing algorithm) will focus on areas of greater posterior mass.